aws-samples/aws-modernization-with-immuta/content/05_Change_Management/_index.en.md

  **Owen**,  owner@immuta.com has successfully protected access to credit card transactions utilizing **Masking** and **Row Filtering**.

-In this final module, we explore how Immuta supports Exceptions, Reporting, and Auditability.
+In this final module, we explore how Immuta streamlines work when there are Exceptions, Reporting, and Auditability requirements.

 ABC Corp needs to be able to clearly understand how data sources, user attributes, and policies change over time.
+Also, since Anne will occasionally need to investigate a specific transaction, we will configure immuta to make the credit card number masked, but reversible by Manny.

+Does Immuta support all of these scenarios?
+Let's find out...

 In this module you will: